go-home-io/website/content/systems/secret/_index.md

 ---
 {{<provider>}}

-Secrets system is one of those systems which have to be configured through command line only, since actual configuration parsing starts only after Secrets system fished initialization.
+Secrets system is one of those systems which have to be configured through the command line only, since actual configuration parsing starts only after the Secrets system fished initialization.
 Flag name is `-s` or `--secret`.

 ### Configuration options